Fort Dick, California

-Fort Dick (Tolowa: Mvn-des-chuu-dvn) is a small unincorporated community and census-designated place (CDP) in rural Del Norte County, California.
-Fort Dick is around five miles (eight kilometers) north of Crescent City, California, and around 15 mi south of the California–Oregon state line.
+Fort Dick (Tolowa: Mvn-des-chuu-dvn) is a small unincorporated community and census-designated place (CDP) in rural Del Norte County, California, United States.
+Fort Dick is approximately five miles (eight kilometers) north of Crescent City, California, and around 15 mi south of the California–Oregon state line.
 Its population is 912 as of the 2020 census, up from 588 from the 2010 census.
 It is located on the U.S. Route 101 corridor on the Redwood Coast.
 A post office was set up in 1917.

 Etymology

 Fort Dick Landing dates back to the Civil War era and was named after a settler's log house "fort" built by Whites to defend from the Indians.
-In 1888 a shake and shingle mill was moved there and the place renamed Newburg by the Bertsch brothers who owned the mill.
+In 1888 a shake and shingle mill was moved there and the place renamed Newburg by the Bertsch brothers, who owned the mill.
 With the establishment of the post office in 1896, the old name was revived.